Venetia Stanley: Life

 Soon after, Digby sent his children to live with their grandmother, and himself moved to Gresham College.
 There he initially spent his time writing letters eulogizing his wife, which, collected together with verses by Ben Jonson and other poets patronized by Digby, eventually formed a volume titled In Praise of Venetia.
 Around this time he commissioned a portrait of himself from Van Dyck, bare-headed, bearded, and wearing mourning black.
 Afterwards, he took up in seriousness the scientific experimentation that he was to be known for through the rest of his life.
-He lost possession of Venetia’s deathbed portrait in one of his flights from England during the English Civil War.
+He lost possession of Stanley's deathbed portrait in one of his flights from England during the English Civil War.
 (It is now in the Dulwich Picture Gallery in London, and another version is at Althorp.)

-Shortly before his death in 1665, Digby included in his will his desire to have his "dust lie by hers who was my greatest worldly blessing", and he was therefore buried in the same black marble and copper tomb Venetia had been buried in three decades earlier.
+Shortly before his death in 1665, Digby included in his will his desire to have his "dust lie by hers who was my greatest worldly blessing", and he was therefore buried in the same black marble and copper tomb Stanley had been buried in three decades earlier.
 Following his wishes, no inscription was added to hers.
 Just a year later, the church fell within the area burned in the Great Fire of 1666.
-John Aubrey later reported seeing in a shop window the gilded bronze bust of Venetia from the top of her tomb, but "the fire had got off all the gilding".
+John Aubrey later reported seeing in a shop window the gilded bronze bust of Stanley from the top of her tomb, but "the fire had got off all the gilding".
 Later, he added, the bust was melted down altogether.